DNSPod/dnspod-int-api-docs/source/domains.rst

 Response Code：
     * Common Response Code
     * 6 Invalid domain.
-    * 7 No Chinnese characters allowed.
+    * 7 No Chinese characters allowed.
     * 8 Invalid domain.
-    * 9 Domains end with ".tk" are not supported.No offence.
+    * 9 Domains end with ".tk" are not supported.No offense.
     * 10 Domain not exists.
     * 11 Domain got prohibited.
     * 12 Domain got locked.
-    * 13 You can't get a domain back from a company account to a persional account.
+    * 13 You can't get a domain back from a company account to a personal account.
-    * 14 You can't get a domain back from a persional account to a company account.
+    * 14 You can't get a domain back from a personal account to a company account.
     * 15 Wrong code.
     * 16 Invalid email address.